|Edenderry Community Development Association|

 Welcome To The ECDA WebSite

-BREAKING NEWS: We are pleased to announce we will be working in partnership with ANCRE SOMME ASSOCIATION in a joint project.
+We are pleased to be working in partnership with ANCRE SOMME ASSOCIATION on this joint project.
 We will be researching the social impact the Great War had in the Portadown area, concentrating on the Edenderry area where the old train station was situated.
 The Portadown train station was a major thoroughfare used by the soldiers going to and returning from the war.
-We are set to plan a 2 year project, starting with the erection of a plaque at the old train station pillars which still stand.
+On Saturday 19th November 2016 we erected a plaque at the old train station pillars which still stand.
 More news to come we will keep you posted!

 Edenderry is one the oldest, most historic areas of Portadown and was once the Hub of industry in the town.
 We are proud of our community, our community spirit, our culture and our heritage and aim to promote these qualities at every opportunity.

 The Edenderry Community Development Association was formed following a public meeting in March 2004 by residents and former residents of the area, with the aim of improving the knowledge of the public by giving them greater involvement in the wider community and promoting awareness of history, folklore and the cultural heritage of the area.